WomensLaw serves and supports all survivors.

 In an ex parte protective order, the judge can:

-1. order that the abuser do all of the following:
+1. order the abuser to:

-• stop committing or threatening to commit domestic violence or abuse and stop harassing you or any family or household member named in the order;
+• stop harassing you or any family or household member named in the order;

 • stop calling, contacting, or communicating with you or anyone named in the order in any way, including indirect contact.
-There is an exception for communication related to any parent-time provisions in the order;
+Note: There is an exception for communication related to any parent-time provisions in the order;

-• be excluded from (leave) your home;
+• leave (be excluded from) your home;

-• stay away from your vehicle, home, school, work, place of worship or any other specific place you go to often unless the abuser attends the same school, is employed at the same place of employment, or attends the same place of worship – in that case, the judge cannot order the abuser to stay away from those places but can regulate the abuser’s behavior in those places;
+• stay away from your or a family or household member’s vehicle, home, school, work, place of worship, or any other place you visit often unless the abuser attends the same school, is employed by the same employer, or attends the same place of worship.
+In that case, the judge cannot order the abuser to stay away from those places, but they can regulate the abuser’s behavior in those places;

 • not physically injure, threaten to injure, or take possession of a household animal that is owned or kept by you or the abuser;